miwipe/ngsLCA/README.md

 run_name="run03"
 ```

-Generate a complete taxa profile by combining all input lca files (this step is required for running all other functions):
+Generate a complete taxa profile by combining all input lca files (this step is required for running all other functions).
+It will generate a tab separated text file (“complete_profile.txt”) into the folder named after “run_name” in the working directory, in which the first 3 columns are NCBI taxaID, taxaname, and taxa rank.
+Each of the following columns shows the reads abundance of an input .lca file.

 ``` r
 ngsLCA_profile(path=working_directory,